 The competition includes two categories:

-The Diane Loomer Award is open to any Canadian choral composer.
-The winner will receive:
+The Diane Loomer Award is open to any emerging/early-career* Canadian choral composer.
+The recipient will receive:

 This important Choral Canada program would not be possible without the generosity of the beloved late Diane Loomer.
 Internationally recognized as one of Canada’s finest musicians and the first woman to conduct the National Youth Choir of Canada, Diane and Dick Loomer founded Cypress Choral Music in 1988.
 In 1999, they partnered with Choral Canada to present the first edition of this competition.
 Today, Diane’s legacy in the Canadian choral community lives on through the Diane Loomer Award, sponsored by Cypress Choral Music.